ARE YOU ...?

 We are here to support and guide you through this process.

 We start by having some detailed conversations, and even an in person visit with you or the family to get a full picture of the current and potential care needs.

 From there, our team will reach out to appropriate retirement or long term care communities on your behalf and present you with a list of options to consider.

 We set up tours and accompany you to see the communities and help you navigate the process, while discussing the pros and cons of each location and care provider.
 It can be as long a process as you both need to decide on the right spot.

 "In a time of urgent need, everyone should have a Bess come into their lives.
 We found ourselves suddenly in need of a care home for my husband when we met Bess.
 Not only did she find two homes for us to choose from, she kept the hospital informed on what was happening.
 The home we chose could not have been more perfect for both my husband and our family.
 Not only is she very professional but also a joy to work with.
 I plan on telling anyone in need, Bess is the one to call."

 We conduct a detailed discovery and intake of the care needs, lifestyle, location preference and budget to understand what you and your family are looking for.

 Sorting and Touring

 After discussing your preference and timeline, your housing and care advisor will identify the most appropriate care communities and arrange to tour with you.
 Instead of you contacting each community and being on a number of call and email lists, we become your one point of contact during the evaluation process.
-On our tours, we will arrange to visit when most convenient for you and even arrange to sample the dining experience.
+We will arrange to visit when most convenient for you and even sample the dining experience.